normful/blog/content/blog/nix-pills.md

 a path
 ```

+However, `<nixpkgs>` is [not reproducible](https://nix.dev/anti-patterns/language#search-path) unless Nixpkgs is [pinned](https://nix.dev/reference/pinning-nixpkgs).

 A path to the current directory:

 ```
 nix-repl> :t ./.
 a path
 ```

+However, `./.` is an [anti-pattern](https://nix.dev/anti-patterns/language#attr1-attr2-merge-operator) because it relies on the name of the folder where the code was built.
+Use the `builtins.path` function instead.

 A path containing antiquotation: